Upstream-Research/records.net/README.md

 That said, the test code at the time of writing this isn't very good, but improvements aren't difficult to imagine.
 There has been little time for finishing the library code, much less testing it.

+The test console programs also serve as examples for how to use the APIs.
+Presently, there is just one "master" console program called `TestConsole` which wraps the other console programs and calls them as subcommands.
+These programs demonstrate some simple CSV reading and writing, a parser for a simple CSV-compatible record schema specification mini-language, and an interactive and scriptable CSV record editor.